-(A) the exposure covered by recognized CRM is not past due exposure, report the covered portion in the class to which the credit protection belongs in the column of "Principal Amount after CRM" and along the row for the risk-weight applicable to the credit protection determined by following the instructions in Section B, as if the credit protection were an on-balance sheet exposure of the reporting institution.
-That is, the risk-weight applicable to the credit protection

-- where the credit protection is collateral, is the one applicable to the collateral subject to a 20% floor except in the situations set out in Annex IIIb-C; - where the credit protection is a guarantee or a credit derivative contract, is the one applicable to the credit protection provider based on whether it has an issuer rating or not, without having regard to whether any of its other debt obligations has an issuespecific rating; - where the collateral are cash deposits, certificates of deposit, or other comparable instruments which are held at a third-party bank in a non-custodial arrangement and unconditionally and irrevocably pledged or assigned to the reporting institution, is the risk-weight applicable to the third-party bank determined by the same principle set out in the second bullet point. - (B) the exposure covered by recognized CRM is past due exposure, report the covered portion in Class XII Past Due Exposure in the column of "Principal Amount after CRM", and along the row of the risk-weight applicable to the credit protection.
+- (A) the exposure covered by recognized CRM is not past due exposure, report the covered portion under the class to which the credit protection belongs and in the "Principal Amount after CRM" column of the row for the risk-weight applicable to the credit protection determined by following the instructions in Section B.1 (or according to Section C.1 of the instructions for Part IIId if the collateral is a securitization exposure) as if the credit protection were an on-balance sheet exposure of the reporting institution.
+That is, the risk-weight applicable to the credit protection - - where the credit protection is collateral, is the one applicable to the collateral subject to a 20% floor except in the situations set out in section 82 of the BCR (see Annex IIIb-C for quick reference); - where the credit protection is a guarantee or a credit derivative contract, is the one applicable to the credit protection provider based on whether it has an issuer rating or not, without having regard to whether any of its other debt obligations has an issue specific rating; - where the collateral is in the form of cash deposits, certificates of deposit or other comparable instruments and it is held at a third-party bank in a non-custodial arrangement and unconditionally and irrevocably pledged or assigned to the reporting institution, is the risk-weight applicable to the third-party bank determined by the same principle as set out in the second bullet point. - (B) the exposure covered by recognized CRM is a past due exposure, report the covered portion under Class XII Past Due Exposure in the "Principal Amount after CRM" column of the row for the risk-weight applicable to the credit protection.